LaRhea Nielson Twelves, 96, of Springville, Utah, passed away peacefully in her sleep on Wednesday, December 31, 2019.

 Condolences and remembrances may be sent to www.wheelermortuaries.com

-To send flowers to LaRhea's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of LaRhea (Nielson) Twelves, please visit our floral store.